virajnemane/istio-tasks/mtls-task/task.md

   portLevelMtls:  ### This is the container port and not the service port
     8000:
       mode: DISABLE
-This does not allow traffic as service port is 8000
+This does not allow traffic from lapp ns as service port is 8000

 ## check if global policy at root namespace is working